maziac/asm-api-doc-tool/README.md

-# Documentation Tool for sjasmplus
+# API Documentation Tool for sjasmplus

+Note: The tool is not yet usable.
+Please wait a little bit...

-This simple documentation tool takes the comments above labels, extracts them and generates a html output which is easy to navigate.
+This simple documentation tool for assembler files takes the comments above labels, extracts them and generates a html output which is easy to navigate.
 You can decide what sub routines will be documented.
 Only labels which are marked with EXPORT are extracted.

 If you need a tool to create the documentation for your library you might find this tool helpful.